[Alert to Readers: Make sure to read the “ALERT” at the bottom of this post for recent developments].

 Under the new California law, called the End-Of-Life Option Act, a California resident may seek medical aid in dying if the individual meets the following requirements: the patient must be an adult, terminally ill, given a prognosis of 6 months or less to live, and must be mentally capable of making their own health care decisions.
 The requesting individual must also be a resident of California, acting voluntarily, making an informed decision, and be capable of self-administering the lethal medication by ingesting it.

 In addition, two California physicians must agree that the individual is eligible under the Act.
 One physician can only prescribe the medication and the other physician must give a consulting opinion regarding the individual’s terminal disease.
 The patient must make a total of three voluntary requests: two oral requests made at least 15 days apart, and one written request using a prescribed form signed by two witnesses, only one of whom may be related to the patient.

 The request cannot be made by an agent under a Durable Power Of Attorney or Advance Health Care Directive, but must be made by the patient himself.
 The new law also provides that, when citing the patient’s cause of death, doctors cannot list suicide as the cause of death, and so the decision to use the law should not adversely affect a patient’s life, health or annuity insurance policies.

 At this point, many hospitals and healthcare providers are rushing to get up to speed by training doctors and pharmacists in how best to assist patients who wish to access this new end-of-life option.

-A concise summary entitled “California End of Life Option Act, Information for State Residents” can be found at www.CompassionAndChoices.org, or by calling 1-800-893-4548.
+A concise summary of the law prior to the recent court case [noted above] putting it on hold, and entitled “California End of Life Option Act, Information for State Residents” can be found at www.CompassionAndChoices.org, or by calling 1-800-893-4548.